Tell es-Samak/Porphyreon (Shikmona National Park)

-Tell es-Samak (Shikmona/Porphyreon) is an archaeological site located on the shores of the city of Haifa.
+Tell es-Samak, as it is known in Arabic, or Porphyreon, following the town’s identification, is an archaeological site located on the shores of the city of Haifa.
 The remains of a first settlement here were exposed on a small archaeological tel that meets at the seashore.
 The lower layers of the tel are of the Late Bronze Age (16th century BCE) and the upper ones belong to the Byzantine period (5th-6th centuries CE).
-The settlement flourished during the Roman period and the settlement, spread out beyond the borderlines of the small tel.
+The settlement flourished during the Roman period and spread beyond the borderlines of the small tel.

-In 2010 the Shikmona Archaeological Project was launched under the direction of Dr. Michael Eisenberg and funded by the Hecht Foundation.
-Excavation on the tel under the direction of Dr. Shay Bar were conducted with the aim of studying the stratification of the tel and creating a precise chronological framework.
+In 2010 a four-year Archaeological Project was launched, funded by the Hecht Foundation and carried out by Michael Eisenberg, while excavation on the tel was directed by Shay Bar with the aim of studying the stratification of the tel and creating a precise chronological framework.

-There is no identification for the site in the pre-Classical periods.
-Though the site is identified with the Jewish Shikmona, the latest research points that it should be identified as the Christian village/town of Porphyreon (south).
+The site was not yet identified in the pre-Classical periods.
+It was wrongly identified with the Jewish Shikmona, but the latest research suggests that it should be identified as the Christian town of Porphyreon (south).

-J. Elgavish conducted the main excavations at the site for 17 seasons, (1963–1979) exposing the strata from the Hellenistic, Roman and Byzantine periods.
-The Byzantine-period complexes were also excavated by other scholars, before Elgavish’s excavations and particularly after them.
-The recent excavations at the tell by S. Bar (2010–2012), and in the area of the town to the south by Eisenberg were carried out in the framework of the University of Haifa expedition.
-The renewed excavations unearthed mainly complexes from the Late Roman to the Byzantine periods and an attempt was made to integrate Elgavish’s conclusions and excavation results in an updated picture of the settlement at Tell es-Samak during these periods.
-Analysis of the historiographic evidence, historical maps, integration of the archaeological data, the well-developedpurple dye industry at the site, and finally, the magnitude of its Christian settlement during the Byzantine period, all reinforce the hypothesis that what we have here is the Christian town of Porphyreon (South) and not Jewish Shikmona.
+Joseph Elgavish conducted the main excavations at the site for 17 seasons, (1963–1979), exposing the strata from the Hellenistic, Roman and Byzantine periods.
+The Byzantine-period complexes were also excavated by other scholars before Elgavish’s excavations and particularly after them.
+The recent excavations at the tell by S. Bar (2010–2012) and in the area of the town to the south by Eisenberg were carried out in the framework of the University of Haifa expedition.
+The renewed excavations unearthed mainly complexes from the Late Roman to the Byzantine periods.
+An attempt was made to integrate Elgavish’s conclusions and excavation results in an updated picture of the settlement at Tell es-Samak during these periods.
+Analysis of the historiographic evidence, historical maps, integration of the archaeological data, the well-developed purple dye industry at the site, and finally, the magnitude of its Christian settlement during the Byzantine period, all reinforce the hypothesis that what we have here is the Christian town of Porphyreon (South) and not Jewish Shikmona which should be located next the ancient Haifa by the bay.

-The town reached its zenith during the Byzantine period, when it covered an area of approximately 80 dunams.
-Porphyreon was abandoned at the end of the 6th–early 7th centuries CE, apparently before the Persian conquest.
+The town reached its zenith during the Byzantine period, covering an area of approximately 80 dunams.
+Porphyreon was abandoned at the end of the 6th or early 7th century CE at the latest, before the Persian conquest.

 The Southern Church at Tell es-Samak (Porphyreon)